Siegel-Lab/libSps/docs/_sources/Cpp.rst.txt

       - Catches all print output.
     * - :doc:`SimpleVector<./SimpleVector>`
       - A naive, iteration-based index implementation for benchmarking.
+    * - :doc:`SimpleValVector<./SimpleValVector>`
+      - A simple vector to benchmark query time for individual numbers.

 .. toctree::
     :maxdepth: 2